Jundel-Malazarte/Python-Programming/README.md

 # Python-Programming

-A collection of Python projects ranging from beginner to advanced, covering a variety of topics such as web development, automation, games, and more.
+A collection of Python projects ranging from beginner to advanced, covering a variety of topics such as web development, automation, and more.
 This repository is designed for learners who want to explore Python step by step, with practical examples and hands-on projects.

 ## Repository Structure